stadust/pointercrate/doc/000_index/300_pagination.md

 - **Filtering by equality**: The objects returned can be filtered by a specific field's value by specifying the field and a value in the query string, i.e. `/api/v1/players/?banned=true`
 - **Filtering by inequality**: The objects returned can be filtered by whether a field is smaller/greater than a specific value by specifying the field, suffixed with either `__lt` or `__gt`, and the value to check for inequality against in the query string, i.e. `/api/v1/records/?progress__gt=75`.
 Note that this doesn't work for all fields (since a lexicographical filtering on the record status hardly seems useful)
+- **Filtering by infix**: Some string-values fields support filtering objects where said string field contains a specific infix.
+This is done by suffixing the field's name with `_contains`.

 Multiple conditions can be combined, i.e. `/api/v1/records/?after=200&limit=10&status=APPROVED&progress__lt=100`.
 This request would return the first 10 approved records with a record ID greater than 200 and a progress less than 100.